Lexie Priessman: 2012

 At the Pacific Rim Championships in Everett, Washington, Priessman helped the USA team to win the gold medal ahead of China and Canada.
 Priessman finished second in the all-around with a 57.800.
 She earned a gold medal on vault scoring a 15.325, placed fourth on uneven bars and sixth on balance beam.

 Priessman competed at the City of Jesolo Trophy in 2012.
 She helped the USA team to win the team gold medal ahead of Italy and Russia.
 Individually, Priessman won the all-around title with a 56.950.
 She placed first on vault with a 15.850, second on uneven bars scoring a 14.700 and third on floor exercise with a 14.200.

 At the Secret US Classic in Chicago, IL, Priessman finished fourth in the all-around with a 57.050 in the junior session.
 She placed fifth on uneven barswith a 13.950, third on balance beam scoring a 14.300 and first on floor exercise with a 14.650.

 At the 2012 U.S. Junior Gymnastics Championships, Priessman became the 2012 Junior US National Floor Exercise and All-Around Champion.
 She also earned silver medals on vault and uneven bars.

 In October, Priessman verbally committed to the gymnastics program at the University of Georgia.

 Senior career

 2013

 Priessman competed at the Secret U.S Classic.
 She placed twelfth with a score of 43.900 because she didn't compete on beam.
 After, she was touted to compete at the P&G Championships.
 She was at the competition but didn't compete.

 2014

 Priessman decided to leave her gym, Cincinnati Gymnastics Academy.
 She had trained at CGA for 12 years.
-As of 2014, she was training at Perfection Gymnastics School.
+As of 2014, she was training at Perfection Gymnastics School with gym owner, Enrique Trabanino.

 Priessman was scheduled to compete at the 2014 Secret U.S. Classic but withdrew due to injury.

 Priessman officially signed to the LSU Lady Tigers gymnastics program on November 12, 2014, and planned to attend LSU, starting in fall 2015.